AreYouFreeBusy/AlexaSkillsKit.NET/README.md

 }
 ```

-Or derive your "Speechlet" from the abstract Speechlet and implement these methods as defined by ISpeechlet.
+Or derive your app from the abstract Speechlet and implement these methods as defined by ISpeechlet.

 ```csharp
 public interface ISpeechlet